canvascbl/api-docs/README.md

 follow the steps below.
 If you're on a mac with Homebrew, just use `brew cask install docker`.

+1. Clone this repo `git clone https://github.com/canvascbl/api-docs.git` (then enter it with `cd api-docs`)
 2. Run `make build/docker`
 3. Run `make run/docker`.
    1. Your container is dynamically attached to the source folder.